saltyrtc/saltyrtc.github.io/content/pages/why.md

 * signalling data is fully end-to-end encrypted,
 * zero trust towards the server is needed,
 * no data is stored on the server,
-* servers can be self-hosted,
+* servers can be hosted on your own server,
-* it doesn't fall apart without SSL/TLS, and
+* it doesn't fall apart without TLS (but you should still use it), and
 * it's not limited to WebRTC and ORTC.

 # Long